What's Data Privacy Law In Your Country?

 Hong Kong's Personal Data Ordinance states that users must be informed of the purpose of any personal data collection, and the classes of persons the data may be transferred to (such as if you use any third-party services for processing data, like a email newsletter service).

 The openness principle of the ordinance states that your personal data policies and practices must be made publicly available, including what kind of data you collect and how it's used.

 If you're in violation of the Personal Data Ordinance, you could face fines up to HK$50,000 and up to 2 years in prison, and you could be sued by your users as well.

-In Hungary, the privacy of personal data is protected by Act LXIII of 1992 on the Protection of Personal Data and the Publicity of Data of Public Interests, whose main purpose is to ensure that individuals have control over their own data.
+In Hungary, the privacy of personal data is protected by Act LXIII of 1992 on the Protection of Personal Data and the Publicity of Data of Public Interests.
+Its main purpose is to ensure that individuals have control over their own data.

 According to the act, you must obtain a person's consent in order to handle their personal data.
 You can only collect data with an express purpose, and you must inform the user that handing over their personal data is voluntary.

 If you violate the act, then your users may sue you, and you may be liable to pay for any damage you cause by mishandling their data.

 Iceland has been called the 'Switzerland of data' for its strict privacy laws.
 The Data Protection Act of 2000 states that data must be obtained for specific purposes, and only after the subject has given unambiguous and informed consent.